aminuzz/Bandit-CTF-Journey/level0.md

 ## 🛠️ Tools Used

-In this case I am using **Cygwin**, a terminal emulator however you can also use **Powershell** or simply use **Terminal**.
-If you're extra fancy and what to get into the nitty gritty stuff I recommend experimenting setting up a virtual machine with virtualization software.
-**VMware** is a good choice for beginners and you can find dozens of tutorials online on how to get your favorite Linux distro up and running with it.
+In this case, I used Cygwin, which provides a Linux-like environment on Windows.
+You can also use PowerShell or a standard Unix terminal.
+If you're interested in a deeper dive, setting up a virtual machine with VMware or VirtualBox is a great next step.

 ## 🔐 Next Step